 A new machine screw + washer, one of four holding the speaker down onto the baffle:

 This particular 12" speaker is a much used and well loved early '70s Altec Lansing 417-8C, re-coned badly by a place I won't mention:

-When I bought the Altec, it was almost new, minty, not a scratch on it.
+When I first got the Altec, it was new, minty, not a scratch on it.
 If you ever wondered why many older guitar amp speakers are beat to sh*t, it's from heavy gigging during the waning days of the now bygone saloon and roadhouse era.

-Often one-nighters, when the show was over the cables would get rolled up and shoved into the bottom of the amp, whatever effects pedals were also thrown in there, along with a beat up Unidyne 545 (later an SM57) vocal mic, and the amp (a '64 Deluxe Reverb) would get humped out to the parking lot and tossed into the trunk.
-The wear on this Altec is from about 450- 500 gigs, over a 5 year period:
+Often one-nighters, when the show was over the cables would get rolled up and shoved into the bottom of the amp, whatever effects pedals were also thrown in there, along with a beat up Unidyne 545 (later an SM57) vocal mic, and the amp (either a 1965 Fender Pro Reverb or a '64 Deluxe Reverb) would get humped out to the parking lot and tossed into the trunk.
+The wear on this Altec is from about 450- 500 gigs over a 5 year period: